way2arun/RedHatOpenShift_CICD/README.md

 ### #3 - Custom S2I for binary deployment

 This variant consists in providing your own template like the previous one but adapting the Source-to-image process by making OpenShift build your application image not from source but from a binary file you will inject.
-This variant is using the S2I customization capabilities as described here https://docs.openshift.com/container-platform/3.4/dev_guide/builds/build_strategies.html#override-builder-image-scripts.
-The customization script we used is located into a companion repository [here](http://github.com/lbroudoux/openshift-tasks-bin-deploy) to enforce separation of concerns but it could be located in same repository.
+This variant is using the S2I customization capabilities as described [here]( https://docs.openshift.com/container-platform/3.4/dev_guide/builds/build_strategies.html#override-builder-image-scripts).
+The customization script we used is located into a companion repository [here](http://github.com/lbroudoux/openshift-tasks-bin-deploy) to enforce separation of concerns but it could be located in the same repository.

-To illustrate this flow within your `ocp-tasks` project, we assume that previous step has been done and template is already registered.
+To illustrate this flow within your `ocp-tasks` project, we assume that previous step (#2) has been done and template is already registered.
 The whole process of this variant is fully described here showing the split of responsabilities between Jenkins and OpenShift:

 ![s2i-binary-deployment](https://raw.githubusercontent.com/lbroudoux/openshift-tasks/master/assets/s2i-binary-deployment.png)